Do’s and Don’t’s.

 Well that got a response from not only her but the whole class including the now livid teacher who took me into another room, pressed me against a wall and angrily lectured me for several minutes on how to behave in her classroom.
 What do I remember quite vividly was that, in my simplistic and ultimately selfish sense of which actions qualified as right and wrong, I felt vindicated in retaliating for this perceived injustice.
 Plus all I could focus on was the teacher’s angrily contorted face framing her bad teeth.
 That was my last day in that class.
 My mother arrived soon after, took me be the ear, deposited me into my grandparent’s ’37 Chevy and scolded me all the way home.

-I never went back to that schoolhouse because within a fortnight we had moved South to the big city of Detroit but I always wondered whether my parents had fled the small community for the relative anonymity of the city because of what I had done.
+I never went back to that schoolhouse since within a fortnight we had moved South to the big city of Detroit but I always wondered whether my parents had fled the small community for the relative anonymity of the city because of what I had done.

 The Bernie or Bust movement (subsequently disowned by Bernie himself) had provoked angry reactions from Clintonites — especially after HRC became the Democratic Party nominee — who demanded that the party faithful band together in support of their neoliberal candidate.
 However the DNC email scandal brought to light by Julian Assange and Wikileaks, detailing the internal campaign of personal attacks, disruption, distortion, disenfranchisement and collusion with the MSM, all aimed at undermining the Sanders campaign and its supporters, thereby exposing the lengths to which the Rentier Class would go in order to prevent even a burgeoning progressive socialist movement to take root.